BOARD OF DIRECTORS AND STAFF

 Director Kathy (Dushkin) Griesbaum is originally from Nikolski, Alaska.
 Kathy graduated from Mt.
 Edgecumbe and attended the University of Anchorage and Fairbanks.
 Kathy has three sons and currently works as program coordinator for the Southcentral Foundation in the Maternal Child Health Department.
 She worked for The Aleut Corporation for six years as executive secretary and later as Director of Shareholder Affairs.
 She was a small business owner in Anchorage for five years.

-Millie McKeown – Vice Chair
+Millie Jackson – Vice Chair

-Director Millie McKeown is from King Cove, Alaska.
+Director Millie Jackson is from King Cove, Alaska.
 Millie is the cultural heritage director for the Aleutian Pribilof Island Association and administers language preservation programs, the Urban Unangax Culture Camp and the Aleut Heritage Library and Archive.

 Jessica Borenin – Secretary/Treasurer